prasad220/STREET-LIGHT-MONITORING-SYSTEM/README.md

-# STREET-LIGHT-MONITORING-SYSTEMThe aim of automated streetlight management system using IOT is the conservation of energy by
+# STREET-LIGHT-MONITORING-SYSTEM
-reducing electricity wastage as well as to reduce the manpower.
+The aim of automated streetlight management system using IOT is the conservation of energy by reducing electricity wastage as well as to reduce the manpower.
 Streetlights are the elemental part of any city since it facilitates better night visions, secure roads, and exposure to public areas but it consumes a quite large proportion of electricity.
 In the manual streetlight